-Your application may be deployed to multiple data centers either for disaster recovery or for geographical load balancing of traffic.
-If your application is high traffic, it must use a distributed cache.
-In these situations, you need to ensure that your distributed cache can do WAN replication for high availability of data in case of disaster.
+Your application may be deployed to multiple data centers, either for disaster recovery or for geographical load balancing.
+In such cases, your application must use a distributed cache that supports WAN replication for high availability of data in case of disaster.

-NCache provides Bridge to handle WAN replication of distributed caches.
-It forms a bridge in-between the distributed data centers and performs asynchronous replication of data so there is no performance degradation.
-Moreover, the bridge itself is a cluster of two servers for high availability purposes.
+NCache provides a Bridge feature to handle WAN Replication between distributed caches.
+It performs asynchronous replication of data to avoid any performance degradation.
+Moreover, the bridge itself runs as a 2-node cluster for high availability.

-You may have one active and one passive datacenter primarily for disaster recovery purposes.
-In this configuration, one active site contains the bridge and caches, while the passive contains only the caches.
+You may have one active and one passive data center primarily for disaster recovery purposes.
+In this configuration, the active site contains the bridge and caches, while the passive contains only the caches.
 The active site asynchronously replicates the data through the bridge to the passive site, which acts as backup in case of disaster.

-You may have two active datacenters for a combination of regional load balancing and an implied disaster recovery purpose.
-One of the active sites contains the bridge and caches while one contains the caches only, similar to the active-passive configuration.
+You can configure two active data centers for regional load balancing with built-in disaster recovery.
+One of the active sites contains the bridge and caches, while the other has caches only, similar to the active-passive configuration.
 However, the difference in this case is that both sites replicate data with one another as they are both actively serving client operations.

-Apart from the aforementioned configurations, NCache also provides handling of three or more data centers.
-In this case, one of the sites is a bridge site, which contains the bridge and caches.
-The other sites only contain the caches.
+Apart from the aforementioned configurations, NCache also supports three or more data centers.
+In this case, one of the sites is a bridge site which contains the bridge and caches.
+The other sites only contain caches.
 All the non-bridge sites are connected to the bridge site, so data is replicated to all sites simultaneously.
 You can also create a backup bridge on any of these sites to ensure high availability in case the bridge site goes down.
-For more detail on this configuration, you can head over to the blog Understanding Multi-Datacenter WAN Replication.
+For more details on this configuration, you can head over to the blog Understanding Multi-Datacenter WAN Replication.

 When you have multiple active sites, there is a chance that the same data could be updated simultaneously on each of those sites.
 By default, the conflict is resolved in NCache using the "last-update-wins" logic.
 However, you can also specify a custom conflict resolution handler that resolves the conflict by analyzing the data based on your logic.